- 2020 - 2021 Travel Deals

 Our Risk-Free Booking Policy!

 We guarantee you have the flexibility to change your plans—regardless of the reasons.
-You can transfer to another departure date — up until 15 days (formerly 60 days) prior to your original departure – and we will waive any change fees for 2021 reservations.
+You can change your date or tour for free up to 14 days (formerly 60 days) prior to your original departure – and we will waive any change fees for 2021 reservations.
 If you are not ready to reschedule your holiday to another departure date, you will receive future trip credit worth the full already-paid amount, which can be used through the end of 2021.
 All reservations made from now until April 30th, 2021 are eligible for this policy.

 We hope with these new safety protocols, special savings, and our Risk-Free Booking Policy, you are excited to move forward with the travel plans that you have been dreaming of making.
-Whenever you’re ready to take the next step, we’re here to help – Call us at +84.982116630 to reserve and get the best out of our Offers.
+Whenever you’re ready to take the next step, we’re here to help – Call us at +84.982116630 or email us at firstname.lastname@example.org to reserve and get the best out of our Offers.

 - Discover Hanoi’s best-known landmarks, enjoy authentic local food